 Economic Social Criteria Investment Screens

-Updated by the Advisory Committee for Corporate Social Responsibility – January 22, 2007
+Updated by the Advisory Committee on Corporate Social Responsibility – May 6, 2008

 Social policy and studies:

 Caring for Health: Our Shared Endeavor [ELCA, 2003]

 Gambling: A Study for Congregations [ELCA, 1998]

 Gambling and the Public Good [ALC, 1984]

 ELCA Social Policy Resolution on Sponsorship of Legal Gaming by American Indian Tribes [CC approved, November 2007]